Step 2

 Moving into an aged care home is a momentous step for you and your family and a highly emotional time for all concerned.
 A lot of practical steps need to be taken, often under time pressure.
 It’s important to realise that, while your family’s circumstances are unique, you are not alone.

+Everyone is human, all situations are different and sometimes communication breaks down or becomes too difficult.
 We are here to help with advice on how to manage the emotional highs and lows.
-Also please consider seeking advice or assistance from a trusted friend or relative, the GP, a counsellor, or a member of the clergy, for example.
-You can also contact the National Aged Care Advocacy Line on: 1800 700 600.
+Also please consider seeking advice or assistance from a trusted friend or other relative, the GP, a counsellor, or a member of the clergy, for example.
+You can also contact the Older Persons Advocacy Network (OPAN) on: 1800 700 600 or [email protected].
 The My Aged Care contact centre can also help: phone 1800 200 422 or visit the website.

 Having the conversation